Statements of Public Agencies

 Mr. Philippe Maupai, Deputy Head of the Division of Climate and Security at Germany’s Federal Foreign Office, presented Germany’s interministerial position on solar radiation modification during the Science Summit at the 79th United Nations General Assembly.

-ICJ Written statement submitted by the Republic of Vanuatu
+ICJ Written Statement submitted by the Republic of Vanuatu

 African countries call for the non-use of solar geoengineering at UNEA